 If you are successful in making it through to the interview stage of the RSPCA inspector selection process then you have done tremendously well.
 The competition is fierce and you will have made your way from thousands of applicants down to the last 100 or so.
+Here, we’re going to look at RSPCA inspector interview questions.

 The RSPCA does not have a set number of people that they will interview, but the ﬁnal number is usually around 100.
 You will all be competing for approximately 30-40 places that will be available within England and Wales so it is important that you prepare yourself fully for the interview and give it your best shot.